Millard House (Pasadena, California): Sloane ownership and resale

 In 1996, the real-estate agent Crosby Doe recommended that the film producer David Zander look at the house.
 Zander later recalled Doe telling him: "David, this is one of the great houses in L.A., but it needs work."
 Zander decided to buy La Miniatura and later purchased another house in the neighborhood.
 In the 2000s, Zander began renovating La Miniatura, hiring Marmol Radziner + Associates to oversee the renovation.
 Annie Kelly was also rehired to help renovate the house after Zander expressed admiration for the color scheme of Kelly's house.
 La Miniatura remained in relatively good condition during that decade, in contrast to the Ennis and Freeman houses, which were operated by public entities and were in various stages of disrepair.
-By contrast, one member of the Daniels family (the previous owners of the house) claimed that the landscape had been left to deteriorate over the years.
+By contrast, one member of the Daniels family claimed that the landscape had been left to deteriorate over the years.
 Sources disagree on whether he had spent $2.5 million, $3 million, or $4 million to renovate the house.

 The house was opened to limited public viewing in 2008 for the first time in 16 years; over a thousand people came from across the United States to observe the house.
 The same year, Zander placed the house for sale at $7.733 million.
 Zander had been confident that the house would be sold quickly, but due to a lack of interest, the asking price had been reduced to $6.95 million or $5.95 million by late 2009.
 The asking price was reduced further the same year, amid speculation that Japanese investors wanted to buy the house and relocate it.
+Los Angeles Times writer Sam Watters said in 2010: "The concrete is crumbling; the house is cramped, with no room for the essential spa, wine cellar, theater, gym, ocean-scale fish tank and wood-burning pizza oven; the infamous roof continues to defy technology."
 By 2013 the house had still not been sold, and its asking price had been lowered to $4.5 million.
-A Los Angeles Times writer said at the time: "The concrete is crumbling; the house is cramped, with no room for the essential spa, wine cellar, theater, gym, ocean-scale fish tank and wood-burning pizza oven; the infamous roof continues to defy technology."
-Crosby Doe told The Wall Street Journal that the house's roof still leaked.
+That year, Doe told The Wall Street Journal that the house's roof still leaked.

 La Miniatura remained unsold until 2015, when it was acquired by Acme Int.
 Capital Management for $3.65 million.
 The real owners' identities were not made public, but they were described in the Financial Times as a couple from China.
-The house remained a private residence, though a writer The Architect's Newspaper noted in 2018 that the owners were willing to consider inviting would-be visitors who left them a bottle of wine.
-The exterior of the residence was also a destination on guided tours.
+The house remained a private residence, though the writer Audrey Wachs of The Architect's Newspaper noted in 2018 that the owners were willing to consider inviting would-be visitors who left them a bottle of wine.
+The exterior of the residence is also a destination on guided tours.